Jane Garrett

 Jane Furneaux Garrett (16 March 1973 – 2 July 2022) was an Australian politician.
 She was the Labor Party member for Brunswick in the Victorian Legislative Assembly from 2010 until 2018, when she transferred to the Victorian Legislative Council representing Eastern Victoria.

 Early life and education

-Garrett was born and raised in northern Melbourne and was educated at the Australian National University, where she studied law.
+Garrett was born and raised in northern Melbourne and was educated at Radford College followed by the Australian National University, where she studied law.

 Career

 Jane became an Associate to Justice Alan Boultan of the Australian Industrial Relations Commission in 1997, was an articled clerk with Holding Redlich in 1998, a union officer with the Transport Workers' Union in 1999, a senior adviser to Steve Bracks from 2000 to 2004 and a lawyer at Slater and Gordon from 2004 to 2010.
 She was also a City of Yarra councillor from 2008 to 2010 and was mayor in 2010.